Steps in the outer-loop DevOps workflow for a Docker application

 At this step, you need to have a version-control system to gather a consolidated version of all the code coming from the different developers in the team.

-Even though source-code control (SCC) and source-code management might seem second-nature to most developers, when creating Docker applications in a DevOps life cycle, it is critical to emphasize that you must not submit the Docker images with the application directly to the global Docker Registry (like Azure Container Registry or Docker Hub) from the developer's machine.
-On the contrary, the Docker images to be released and deployed to production environments must be created solely on the source code that is being integrated in your global build or CI pipeline based on your source-code repository (like Git).
+Even though source-code control (SCC) and source-code management might seem second-nature to most developers, when creating Docker applications in a DevOps life cycle, it's critical to emphasize that you must not submit the Docker images with the application directly to the global Docker Registry (like Azure Container Registry or Docker Hub) from the developer's machine.
+On the contrary, the Docker images to be released and deployed to production environments must be created solely on the source code that's being integrated in your global build or CI pipeline based on your source-code repository (like Git).

-The local images generated by the developers themselves should be used just by the developers when testing within their own machines.
-This is why it is critical to have the DevOps pipeline activated from the SCC code.
+The local images, generated by developers, should just be used by them when testing within their own machines.
+That's why it's critical to have the DevOps pipeline activated from the SCC code.

 Azure DevOps Services and Team Foundation Server support Git and Team Foundation Version Control.
 You can choose between them and use it for an end-to-end Microsoft experience.
 However, you also can manage your code in external repositories (like GitHub, on-premises Git repositories, or Subversion) and still be able to connect to it and get the code as the starting point for your DevOps CI pipeline.